 Note — Regardless of the software you plan to use to flash the device, and regardless of the flash image you use, I recommend using pin headers (ideally soldered) to get a reliable connection during flashing.
 I got a pack for around £10 which has enough headers to do hundreds of smart plugs.
 I also recommend using a CH340G USB to serial adapter instead of an FTDI adapter as there can be issues with the drivers for the FTDI adapters.
 If you already got an FTDI adapter make sure you are using the older drivers.
 Also ensure your adapter can supply 3.3v rather than 5v (which will likely fry the ESP8266 chip)

-I have used Sonoff-Tasmota which I build and install via the Arduino IDE.
-I then installed a custom device handler, made by Brett Sheleski
+I have used Sonoff-Tasmota which I build and install via the Arduino IDE (see bottom of post for additional info).
+I then installed a custom device handler, made by Brett Sheleski.

 This has a second PCB inside it which is labelled as an SWA1.
 Googling this indicates that it uses an ESP8266 inside and a successful firmware hack has been documented (with pins shown) by Nathan Chantrell.
 I have followed Nathan’s method with success, although the module type didn’t show up the first time (I made an error modifying the code) but I was able to get the device working by selecting Generic and then configuring the pins myself.
 This worked but not quite flawlessly, so after a bit of reading I reflashed it.
 Nathan’s guide doesn’t make it clear that 3 changes are needed to the code before flashing — the large section at the bottom, and the matching name from it needs to be added to 2 lists above which should be obvious when viewing the file.
 Since reflashing (via the web interface) it has worked very well.
 To keep the soldering simple I fed 5v from my USB adapter to the 5v pin, but I left the adapter set to 3.3v (i.e. the setting for the data pins).
-So it is worth having an adapter with both 5v and 3.3v pins and a jumper to set the voltage of the data pins independently (as the CH340G I linked to on Amazon has)
+So it is worth having an adapter with both 5v and 3.3v pins and a jumper to set the voltage of the data pins independently (as the CH340G I linked to on Amazon has).
+I was able to leave the pins attached by bending them over to nearly 90degrees before putting the PCB back into the plastic casing.

 2. The HowiseAcc S126 Smart plug with USB (curves in slightly in the middle)